Equatorial Guinea–Spain relations: Agreements

 Over the years, both nations have signed numerous agreements such as an Agreement on Cultural Cooperation (1969); Technical and Agricultural Cooperation Agreement (1979); Education Agreement (1980); Friendship and Cooperation Treaty (1980); Agreement on the Promotion and Protection of Investments (2003) and a Transportation Agreement (2012).

 Transport

 There are direct flight between Malabo and Madrid with CEIBA Intercontinental and Iberia airlines.

 Trade

-In 2016, trade between Equatorial Guinea and Spain totaled €748 million Euros.
+In 2024, trade between Equatorial Guinea and Spain totaled $848 million dollars.
 90% of Equatorial Guinea's exports to Spain is in oil.
 Spain's main exports to Equatorial Guinea include: drinks, furniture and lamps, mechanical equipment, automobiles and trucks, and electronic material.
 Spain's has €3 million Euros of investment in Equatorial Guinea, mainly in the construction industry.
 At the same time, Equatorial Guinea's investment in Spain total €4 million Euros.
 Equatorial Guinea is Spain's ninth biggest trading partner from Africa (78th largest globally).
 Spain is Equatorial Guinea's third biggest trading partner globally (after China and the United States).